🎯 Is it possible to apply DTF on any fabric?

 ❌ Garments with waterproof coatings.

-❌ Fabrics that cannot withstand ironing temperatures.
+❌ Plastic fabrics or those that cannot withstand ironing temperatures.

 Having said that, what should you be clear about regarding DTF in textiles?